brock-run/spec-driven-development/resources/checklists/cross-functional-review.md

 ## Overview

-This checklist ensures that specifications are reviewed from all relevant functional perspectives to identify potential issues, conflicts, and opportunities for alignment before implementation begins.
+This checklist ensures that specifications are reviewed from all relevant functional perspectives to identify potential issues, conflicts, and opportunities for **alignment validation** before implementation begins.
+It provides a structured **stakeholder review** and **sign-off process**.

 ## Review Participants and Responsibilities